All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Building a Tracking System That Works

-You need a system simple enough that you will actually use it every day.
+You need a system simple enough that you'll actually use it every day.
 The best tracker is the one you consistently fill in.

 Daily log (takes 60 seconds): - Time of injection - Dose administered - Injection site used (rotate sites to prevent lipodystrophy) - Any immediate sensations or side effects - One-line subjective note: "Slept great" or "Mild headache PM"